Gloria Dea: Life and career

-Early life and magician work
+Early life and work as magician

 Gloria Metzner was born in Oakland, California, United States, on August 25, 1922, to Martha (née Heyman) and Leo Metzner.
 In World War I, Leo Metzner served in the 363rd Infantry Regiment of the 91st Division, then returned home to become a paint salesman and owner of a chain of paint stores.
 He had also performed as a magician in local circles under the stage name of "The Great Leo".

-Gloria Metzner started performing tricks at the age of four, and by the age of seven was noted as being "the youngest working magician in the world".
+Gloria Metzner started performing tricks at the age of four and, by the age of seven, was noted as being "the youngest working magician in the world".
 She specialized in the hat trick, from which she pulled her two pet guinea pigs and a pigeon.
-At the age of 11, she was one of the youngest members of the Pacific Coast Association of Magicians, and at age 12 won an award from the Association for best work with livestock in competition.
+At the age of 11, she was one of the youngest members of the Pacific Coast Association of Magicians, and at age 12 won an award from the association for best work with livestock in competition.
 Metzner performed as a magician at El Rancho Vegas on May 14, 1941, making her the first magician to have performed on the Las Vegas Strip.